 The Group's policy to provide financial guarantees is only permissible to subsidiaries and the target of business.
-Please refer to note 13(a)(ii).
-For the details of Group's financial guarantees provided to its subsidiaries as of December 31, 2022 and 2021, respectively.
+Please refer to note 13(a)(ii) for the details of Group's financial guarantees provided to its subsidiaries as of December 31, 2023.